Skip to main content

 About

-The Plucky Squire is a single player action adventure game with fantasy and kids themes.
+The Plucky Squire is a single player and multiplayer platformer game with fantasy and kids themes.
 It was developed by All Possible Futures and was released on September 17, 2024.
 It received positive reviews from both critics and players.

 Skip User Reviews